Mailchimp Landing Pages vs. Wishpond

 Features to Note

 - Templates: MailChimp offers a batch of clean and customizable templates, perfect if you’re aiming for a polished look.
-Some feel a bit generic, though, which might make your page blend in with the crowd.
+Some feel generic, though, which might make your page blend in with the crowd.

 Ease of Use